 By 2020, Bosch Limited achieved overall carbon neutrality (Scope 1 & 2) in more than 400 locations worldwide.
-This accomplishment was made possible through the implementation of four key strategies: increasing energy efficiency, generating energy from renewable sources (new clean to sustainable energy practices continued, with 18 percent of our total energy demand met through in-house solar power plants.
+This accomplishment was made possible through the implementation of four key strategies: increasing energy efficiency, generating energy from renewable sources (new clean power), purchasing electricity from renewable sources (green electricity), and, as a last resort, using carbon credits to offset residual CO2 emissions.

+In 2023-24, our commitment to sustainable energy practices continued, with 18 percent of our total energy demand met through in-house solar power plants.
 Additionally, 69 percent of the demand was met through a combined volume of purchased green electricity from existing plants and corresponding guarantees of origin.
 To offset the emissions from stationary and mobile combustion, we utilized carbon credits, which amounted to 13 percent of the total energy requirement.